cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer.md

 The `plcontainer` utility installs Docker images and manages the PL/Container configuration.
 The utility consists of two sets of commands.

-- `image-*` commands manage Docker images on the Greenplum Database system hosts.
+- `image-*` commands manage Docker images on the Cloudberry Database system hosts.
-- `runtime-*` commands manage the PL/Container configuration file on the Greenplum Database instances.
+- `runtime-*` commands manage the PL/Container configuration file on the Cloudberry Database instances.
 You can add Docker image information to the PL/Container configuration file including the image name, location, and shared folder information.
 You can also edit the configuration file.

-To configure PL/Container to use a Docker image, you install the Docker image on all the Greenplum Database hosts and then add configuration information to the PL/Container configuration.
+To configure PL/Container to use a Docker image, you install the Docker image on all the Cloudberry Database hosts and then add configuration information to the PL/Container configuration.

 PL/Container configuration values, such as image names, runtime IDs, and parameter values and names are case sensitive.